-PRC is locked into the use of coal and oil to power its fast growing economy.
-To uncouple its development from dependency on fossil fuels, PRC must transition to a low-carbon path of growth.
+The People's Republic of China is locked into the use of coal and oil to power its fast growing economy.
+To uncouple its development from dependency on fossil fuels, People's Republic of China must transition to a low-carbon path of growth.
 Solutions lie in renewable energy and energy efficiency, and the country has yet to tap into all of its indigenous renewable resources, such as solar and biomass.

-PRC's 12th Five-Year Plan (2011-2015) indicates the following targets for solar and biomass, by 2015: 21GW solar power generation capacity installed and 50 million ton of coal equivalent (tce) biomass utilized (including 13GW biomass power generation 22 billion cubic meter biogas, 10 million ton biochar and 5 million ton bio-fuel), comparing to currently installed 7GW solar as of 2012 and 22 million tce biomass utilization as of 2010.
+The People's Republic of China's 12th Five-Year Plan (2011-2015) indicates the following targets for solar and biomass, by 2015: 21GW solar power generation capacity installed and 50 million ton of coal equivalent (tce) biomass utilized (including 13GW biomass power generation 22 billion cubic meter biogas, 10 million ton biochar and 5 million ton bio-fuel), comparing to currently installed 7GW solar as of 2012 and 22 million tce biomass utilization as of 2010.

-To achieve these ambitious targets, Government of PRC is taking a wide range of measures and policies to address these issues.
-Let us hope PRC can make these targets by consistently and continuously scaling up clean energy development towards a sustainable, and livable future.
+To achieve these ambitious targets, the government of People's Republic of China is taking a wide range of measures and policies to address these issues.
+Let us hope People's Republic of China can make these targets by consistently and continuously scaling up clean energy development towards a sustainable, and livable future.